lokesh-6/Virat-Kohli-Runs-Predictor/README.md

 How to use:

-To use the model, simply clone the repository and run the server.py file.
+To use the model, simply clone the repository and run the server.py filei in server folder.
 This will prompt the user to enter various inputs such as the venue, opposition team, batting position, etc. Based on these inputs, the model will predict the number of runs Virat Kohli is likely to score in the match.

 Contributing: